mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

 "magic(6)" > myscript.m
 ```

+Next we need to mount the volume.
+We do that using the -v option.
+This lets us specify which directory from our host machine should be mounted in the container.
+In the example below we specify the current working directory using the special string "${PWD}".
+This prints the current directory path same as <code>pwd</code> on the command line.
+The path after the colon is where this directory is mapped within the container.
+In this case a directory called /mnt/scripts.

+Run the following to list the contents of the mounted directory.

 ```bash
 docker run -it --rm -MLM_LICENSE_FILE=27000@12.123.12.123 -v "${PWD}:/mnt/scripts" mathworks/matlab -batch "ls /mnt/scripts"
 ```
 >results showing listing

+This should match the directory listing on the local host since they are pointing at the same directory.

+We can run the script by passing it to the run command.
+Note how we use the full path to find the script to run.

 ```bash
 docker run -it --rm -MLM_LICENSE_FILE=27000@12.123.12.123 -v "${PWD}:/mnt/scripts" mathworks/matlab -batch "run('/mnt/scripts/myscript.m')"